 About me

-Taught myself typography, graphic design and web development by devouring every book I could find and practicing tirelessly, got my first gigs at small web agencies, and pretty quickly figured out that working for myself was the way to go.
+Got my first gigs at small web agencies, figured out quickly that working for myself was the way to go.
 I’ve been independent or freelancing for most of my career.
-My job is basically what I did since I was twelve: playing around with tech and being creative.
-I can’t imagine it any other way.
+My job is basically what I did since I was twelve: tinkering with tech and making things.
+The Demoscene deserves a shout-out here — it shaped my visual design sense, taught me to work in international teams of designers, coders and musicians, and fed a hunger for creative technology that never really went away.

 The current